So far this year, parts of the U.S. have braced for the worst with Hurricanes Barry and Dorian. Yet, there’s likely more to come.

 - Keep tabs of valuables that you own.
 This will make it easier should you need to file claims with your homeowners insurance.

 It’s also worth noting that, if you have flood insurance, your policy may cover preventative measures, such as sandbags and water pumps.
-Take a look here to see what can be covered and what you may need to document to expense those costs.

 3. Make a plan to shelter in place or evacuate.

 Many people are tempted to wait and see whether a hurricane will take a surprise turn or continue on its predicted path.
 Ensure your family knows that if, for example, the hurricane’s strength increases to a Category 3, you’ll be evacuating, but you’ll be sheltering in place for a weaker hurricane.